PHACDataHub/privacy_rac_demo/README.md

 in a description of the "test" in the Blawx interface in future, and for a more fullsome schema to be automatically generated from the ontology itself.

-This would reduce the task of generating a tool for an LLM agent to describing in natural langauge the facts that the test author expects to receive.
+This would reduce the task of generating a tool for an LLM agent to describing in natural language the facts that the test author expects to receive.

 The PAInterview and privacy interview definitions are quoted here in their entirety: